About the Wine Uncensored Episode

-Maite Fernández, winemaker for Abel Mendoza of Rioja, Spain will be joining John Sporing, founder of A Life Well Drunk, for a WineUncensored virtual tasting on March 11, 2021 at 6 PM ET.
-This is the second of four episodes featuring female winemakers and vintners in celebration of Women’s History Month.
+Maite Fernández, winemaker for Abel Mendoza of Rioja, Spain joined John Sporing, founder of A Life Well Drunk, for a WineUncensored virtual tasting on March 11, 2021.
+This was the second of four episodes featuring female winemakers and vintners in celebration of Women’s History Month.

 - 2019 5V – 95 points Robert Parker